-Netflix is working on expanding its range of Japanese dramas, which is good news for international fans.
-However if your budget cannot stretch to a Netflix subscription, there are other options out there.
+Netflix has been expanding its range of Japanese dramas, which is good news for international fans.
+Similarly, other streaming sites like Amazon Prime Video are beginning to introduce Japanese drama content.
+However if your budget cannot stretch to a monthly subscription service, there are other options out there.
 I personally use the following two places to get my J-drama fix for free (or very cheap)!

 Crunchyroll has been established for some time as the go-to place to watch the latest anime, and to a lesser extent manga.
 Crunchyroll has evolved over the years to provide a wide range of Japanese shows in an on-demand format.
 This includes a pretty good range of Japanese dramas; whether you enjoy suspense dramas or romcoms, you will find something you enjoy here.

 Crunchyroll (like the others on this list) operates on a ‘freemium’ model, meaning you can watch most of the content in standard definition for free with adverts interspersed in each episode (usually at least 4 ad breaks in a 45-minute drama episode).
 To get rid of the ads and stream in HD, you need to pay a subscription cost of £4.99/$6.95 per month.

 - Can install the Crunchyroll app on a variety of platforms: iOS, Android, pretty much all video game platforms

 - Broad range of dramas to watch